High-precision and low-depth quantum algorithm design for eigenstate problems: Eigenstate property estimation

-the addition operation may be A very inefficient way to implement the above process may be like this.
+A very inefficient way to implement the above process may be like this.
 We first compute $Z_j$ by applying a controlled NOT gate and store the information on the ancillary qubit $\ket{j_1} ... \ket{j_n} $.
-We require the following circuit oracle
+Then implement as follows: